zedlopez/ifm/The Recipe Book.md

 In IF the word ``DROP`` is more often used to mean "put down" or "leave behind" than "let go from a height": so it is perhaps unfair that in [Ming Vase] something fragile, when dropped, shatters (into nothing).
 In [Spring Cleaning], fragile objects must be explicitly attacked by the player in order to break, and although they leave no tangible debris behind, their loss is at least remembered.
 [Kyoto] provides a general-purpose model for things being thrown at other things, with consequences including things moving (even between rooms) as well as breaking each other.

 Debris from breakages is to be avoided if possible because it means keeping track of increasing numbers of objects.
-But we can increase realism by allowing something to have a visibly "broken" state, which it changes to when it breaks, rather than simply vanishing.
-[Terracottissima] provides for broken and unbroken flowerpots in this way.
+But we can increase realism by allowing something to have a visibly `broken` state, which it changes to when it breaks, rather than simply vanishing.
+[Terracottissima] provides for `broken` and `unbroken` flowerpots in this way.

-Since "part of" allows us to have two objects joined together into what the player sees as one, it also gives us a natural seam which allows the whole to be broken back down into its component parts, and this is the neatest way of providing a breakage into pieces.
+Since `part of` allows us to have two objects joined together into what the player sees as one, it also gives us a natural seam which allows the whole to be broken back down into its component parts, and this is the neatest way of providing a breakage into pieces.
 [Paddington] demonstrates a cutting action which allows component parts to be cut away from their holders but will only make small surface gashes in any individual thing: so the player can cut something up, but only into the pieces we specifically choose to allow.
 Cutting also forces an opening into containers.

 ### See Also

 - [Combat and Death] for a robot that breaks into its component limbs when shot with a blaster.
 - [Goal-Seeking Characters] for a character who eats donuts, leaving crumbs on the floor.
 - [Volume, Height, Weight] for containers breaking under the weight of their contents.
-- [Ropes] for cutting up string into up to 35 different pieces of different lengths - a limit the player is unlikely to find out about, but a limit all the same, and an expensive solution since we need 35 different things for the "debris" when string is "broken".
+- [Ropes] for cutting up string into up to 35 different pieces of different lengths - a limit the player is unlikely to find out about, but a limit all the same, and an expensive solution since we need 35 different things for the "debris" when string is `broken`.

 ## Volume, Height, Weight

 ^^{containers+kind+: carrying capacity}^^{carrying capacity of (container/supporter/person)+prop+} ^^{carrying capacity of (container/supporter/person)+propcat+}^^{units of measure: for capacity of containers}
 What should fit into what?
 Inform has basically three sizes: small, person-sized, and room-sized.
 The difference between "small" and "person-sized" doesn't appear much, but it's the difference between an ordinary container and an enterable container; the fact that a person cannot get inside an ordinary container is one of the few size-related rules built into Inform.
 It will not object to, say, a fishing rod being put inside a matchbox.

-Inform does have one built-in measure of the size of a container: its "carrying capacity".
+Inform does have one built-in measure of the size of a container: its `carrying capacity`.
 This is a maximum number of contents:

 	The carrying capacity of the rucksack is 3.